raykrueger/rollpoly/README.md

-# RKDice Terminal Dice Rolling
+# Rollpoly - Advanced Dice Rolling

-A simple Rust 2024 application to roll dice in the terminal.
-Also supports being imported as a library.
+A comprehensive Rust 2024 application for rolling polyhedral dice in the terminal.
+Also supports being imported as a library with advanced dice mechanics for tabletop gaming.

 ## Syntax